dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 - `method` (`text`): JSON-RPC 2.0 method the scope is associated with.

 #### Optional Properties
-- `targets` (`text` array): A list of target canister ids (textual representation) the scope is restricted to.
-If the list is not present, the scope applies to all canisters (i.e. the permission is not restricted).
+- `targets` (`text` array): Array of target canister ids (textual representation) the scope is restricted to.
+If not present, the scope applies to all canisters (i.e. the permission is not restricted).
     - Applicable to the `icrc25_canister_call` scope.
-- `senders` (`text` array): A list of sender principal ids (textual representation) the scope is restricted to.
-If the list is not present, the scope applies to all senders (i.e. the permission is not restricted).
+- `senders` (`text` array): Array of sender principal ids (textual representation) the scope is restricted to.
+If not present, the scope applies to all senders (i.e. the permission is not restricted).
     - Applicable to the `icrc25_canister_call` scope.

 ### List of Scopes